UX Design

 Findings

-6. (New requirement) It's time to design for non-data-scientist researchers.
+3. The team agreed that it's time to design for non-data-scientist researchers.

 Phase 3